girlwithglasses/IMG-ProPortal/proportal/README.md

 ### Perl! ###

-To keep things neat and tidy, we are going to install a clean version of perl and the ProPortal dependencies using `perlbrew`.
+To keep things neat and tidy, we are going to install a clean version of Perl and the ProPortal dependencies using `perlbrew`.
+Perlbrew allows you to maintain several Perl versions on the same machine and to keep sets of Perl modules specific to each Perl version.

 Install `perlbrew` from https://perlbrew.pl (follow the instructions on the website).